Silic0nS0ldier/CarShareApp/README.md

 # CarShareApp

 tl;dr, fastest way to get started is install Docker and run `docker-compose up` from this folder.
 Ignore any links ommitted in the console, and use those in the Docker section.
+Running this natively is fully supported, but will take more work to get set up (though you also gain the ability to restart a single component compared to compose).

 ## Docker